Skip to main content

 Palm Butter Soup

-Rich soup made from palm nuts, often combined with chicken, peanuts, and vegetables.
-The palm fruit gives a distinctive orange color and sweet-savory flavor.
+A hearty soup built on palm nuts, usually with chicken, peanuts, and vegetables added.
+The palm fruit lends it an orange color and a sweet-savory flavor.

 Cassava Leaves Stew